dahlia-lib/dahlia-gleam/README.md

 # Dahlia.gleam

-A Gleam port of [Dahlia](https://github.com/trag1c/Dahlia) — a simple text formatting package, inspired by the game Minecraft.
+A Gleam port of [Dahlia](https://github.com/dahlia-lib/Dahlia) — a simple text formatting package, inspired by the game Minecraft.

-A Gleam project

 ## Quick start